 As a spiritual juxtaposition to their first EP Love Is The Key To The City, Wicked City is the industrial disquiet that lurks seedily amongst the shadowed gentrification and coercive hedonism.
 On it’s own, the EP is a furious diaspora of pop and avant-garde that once again proves the uncompromising promise of the duo – a sheer mind-fuck of popular music tradition and conscious conduction in experimentalism that coalesces into a succulent display of extravagance.
 Through the glistening playfulness of ‘Acid’, the mutated and venomous ‘Robert’ and the isolating transfiguration of its title track – Jockstrap present an exhibition of allure and malevolence – a staggering interpretation that shows their substance.

 5. Pet Shimmers – Face Down In Meta

-Any conversation about the Bristol music scene will inevitably feature comments on the strength of its collaborative spirit.
-As a city known nationwide for its strong creative community, it’s no surprise that a band like Pet Shimmers calls it home.
-Fronted by the wonderful Oliver Wilde, Pet Shimmers debut record is a special document capturing the shared creative experience.
+Any conversation about the Bristol music scene will inevitably feature comments on the strength of its creative community.
+As a city known nationwide for its strong collaborative spirit, it’s no surprise that a band like Pet Shimmers calls it home.
+Fronted by the wonderful Oliver Wilde, Pet Shimmers debut is a special record capturing the shared creative experience.
 From the thumping synths of ‘Super Natural Teeth’ to the twinkling melancholia of ‘Feels Hz’, there’s a sense of grandeur woven into the album’s fibres; something that could only of come from the seven precious souls responsible for its splendour trying to create something much greater than the sum of its parts.
-2020 has already given us a lot to worry about, but Face Down in Meta was the beacon of hope we needed – gently reassuring us that when we all come together, magic can happen.
+2020 has already given us a lot to worry about, but Face Down in Meta was the beacon of hope we needed, gently reassuring us that when we all come together, magic can happen.